 Step #1: On-Page Trust Optimization

-1. Link Out to Authority Sites: I know you’ve seen those lame paper-thin niche sites in the SERPs.
+1. Link Out to Authority Sites: I know you’ve seen those lame paper-thin affiliate sites in Google.

 Did you ever notice that they NEVER link out to other sites?

 And so should you.
 Linking out is a fundamental on-page SEO strategy.